 Modern Vintage Bathroom Inspiration

-We are starting our master bathroom renovation and I’m sharing my favorite bathroom designs that have inspired me for our Modern Vintage Bathroom!
+We are starting our master bathroom renovation and I’m sharing my favorite bathroom designs that have inspired me for our modern vintage bathroom!
+(Check out how it turned out here!)

 I am SO excited to finally start sharing inspiration and plans for our master bathroom renovation!
 It feels like I’ve been talking about it FOREVER and the time is finallyyy here!!!